 Whether you’re in the market for the grandest composite fence around or something simple for your dog’s play area, there are ways to save money on your Frederick Fence project.
 We are committed to providing you with the best price possible based on specific material costs and other pricing factors.
-Our committment to value is also why we have chosen to be transparent and share some money saving tips with you today through this latest blog.
+Our commitment to value is also why we have chosen to be transparent and share some money saving tips with you today through this latest blog.
 We understand that even the smallest amount that can be saved on your project is money that can be put toward groceries, school supplies, doctor bills, and so many other necessary expenses!
-If you combine just a few or even all of the tips below and apply them to your project, you may be able to save a considerable amount!
+If you combine just a few or even all of the fence building tips below and apply them to your project, you may be able to save a considerable amount!

 You can save by . . .

 This is a great way to save on certain general costs such as trip charges and even some labor costs.
 If one crew can come out and tackle both fences as a combined job, you and your neighbor will be able to save on the project.

 This does not apply to all customers in all areas, but we offer the service to obtain your fence permit for you at a fee, if necessary.
 That being said, you are not required to use our permitting services.
 You are welcome to forgo paying the fee and obtain your own permit.
 We can even be prevailed upon to point you in the right direction if you don’t know where to start the process.

 Consider installing a less expensive style of fencing in areas that are less visible and save the more expensive, nicer looking style for the areas that will be in view from the street.
 For example: ornamental aluminum is a beautiful style to show off on the front facing sides, but choose chain link in the same color for the sides and rear lines.
 This gives you the look you want but allows you to save money on the other areas with a more cost effective style of fence.

 It is always a good idea to treat your fence with something that will preserve it through the years.
 This will end up saving you money in the long run.
 Learn more tips and tricks about staining your wood fence here.